Medicine Ball Reverse Wood Chop Squat

 Instructions

-• Stand with your feet shoulder-width apart, holding a medicine ball with both hands.
+• Stand with your feet about shoulder-width apart and hold the medicine ball with both hands outside your left hip.

-• Drive through your heels to stand back up, bringing the medicine ball up and across your body to the opposite side in a chopping motion.
+• Drive through your feet to stand as you exhale and sweep the ball diagonally up and across your body.

 Tips & Tricks